yitzuliu/DissertationDemo/README.md

 **The Universal Manual for Everything - An AI that sees, understands, and guides**

-Transform any real-world task into a guided, step-by-step experience using computer vision and contextual AI.
+Transform any real-world task into a guided, step-by-step experience using computer vision and contextual AI with a revolutionary dual-loop memory system.

 ## 🌟 **The Vision**